lse-me314/lse-me314.github.io/README.md

 See [https://lse-me314.github.io/instructions](https://lse-me314.github.io/instructions) for detailed instructions on obtaining and working with each day's lab materials.

-#### Mid-term project
+#### Mid-term

-The class assignment for Day 5 will count as the mid-term assignment, which will count for 25% of the grade.  <!--- The [mid-term is available here](https://lse-me314.github.io/midterm-2019/).--->
+The class assignment for Day 5 will count as the mid-term assignment, which will count for 25% of the grade.
+The midterm will be released after the lecture on Day 5 (Monday 18th July) and will be due at 7pm on Day 7 (Wednesday 20th July). <!--- The [mid-term is available here](https://lse-me314.github.io/midterm-2019/).--->

 #### Exam

-The final exam will be set on Friday 9th July.
-Details will follow in Week 2.
+The final exam will be set on Friday 29th July.

 <!---[The exam is here](https://lse-me314.github.io/finalexam/).--->